nsdf-fabric/nsdf-materialscience/python/nsdf/materialscience/radiographics_preprocessing/readme.md

 ## Preprocessing radiographic for strain measurement
 This workflow preprocess radiographic data to measure the amount of stretch and compression along Silica or any other material.
 There are two main functions: preprocess and average.
 Steps in preprocess:
  * Load the slices in the image stack
  * Gaussian blurred with sigma=30
  * Subtract the blurred image from the original image
  * Adjust brightness and contrast
- * Rotate the image 90o clockwise
+ * Rotate the image 90 degrees clockwise
 In average, we take by _n_ time consecutive images and average them to reduce the noise.
 ### Installation
 The software stack required to run the workflow can be installed using Anaconda.
 Each of these options will installed the required dependencies.